ClusterHQ/flocker/docs/using/installing/index.rst

 Another way to get a Flocker cluster running is to use Rackspace.
 You'll probably want to setup at least two nodes.

 #.
-Create a new cloud server
+Create a new cloud server:

    * Visit https://mycloud.rackspace.com
    * Click "Create Server".